KettleMC-Network/kettlemc-rules/README.md

    ↳ 1.3 - This rulebook is valid for the KettleMC.net Minecraft network and all related components (Discord, forum, ...).
    ↳ 1.4 - Ignorance does not protect from punishment.
    ↳ 1.5 - Breaking the rules may result in temporary or permanent exclusion from the game or chat.
+   ↳ 1.6 - Use common sense (zB.: Actions that should clearly be prohibited but are not explicitly mentioned here can still have consequences).

 2. Data
    ↳ 2.1 - Due to the game as well as to save game scores and to track rule violations, some data will be stored temporarily or permanently.
 These include, among others, the UUID (Unique ID) and the name of the Minecraft account, the IP address and actions in the game (clicks, movements, builds, messages, ...).